In this blog, we cover everything you need to know about Electronic Data Interchange:

 Advent of EDI

 The year 1948 was one of the most tumultuous times in the history of the United States.
 Ed Guilbert was an Army Master Seargent who had a problem.

 So how did Guilbert do it?
-He designed a standardized shipping manifest that organized the entire process, and tracked what was contained in each shipment and which pilots were delivering the cargo.
+He designed a standardized shipping manifest that organized the entire process and tracked what was contained in each shipment and which pilots were delivering the cargo.

 The Holland-American steamship line sent shipping manifests in 1965 across the Atlantic Ocean by using telex messages.
 This allowed the Holland-American line to send a full page of data within roughly two minutes.

 EDI really gained steam in 1968 with the creation of the Transportation Data Coordination Committee (TDCC) which started to create electronic standards within the transportation industry.

-The FTP protocol was created as a standard in the RFC969 Declarative, outlining the different ports used, commands that FTP accepted, and values for the transfer parameters and modes allowed.
+The FTP protocol was created as a standard in the RFC959 Declarative, outlining the different ports used, commands that FTP accepted, and values for the transfer parameters and modes allowed.